 When the Privacy Watchdogs Bare Their Teeth

 July 2019 brought an escalation in the enforcement of privacy infringements by companies around the world.
-The trend began with a press release published on July 8, 2019, of a fine in the approximate amount of GBP 183 million (about USD 230 million) that ICO, the British privacy protection regulator, plans to impose on the British airline company British Airways.
-The following day it was reported that same regulator was planning to impose a fine of about GBP 99 million (about USD 123 million) on the international hotel chain Marriott.
+The trend began with a press release published on July 8, 2019, of a fine in the approximate amount of GBP 183 million that ICO, the British privacy protection regulator, plans to impose on the British airline company British Airways.
+The following day it was reported that same regulator was planning to impose a fine of about GBP 99 million on the international hotel chain Marriott.
 These two procedures began after the companies reported to the regulator about cyber attacks that affected their systems, as required by the new European privacy protection legislation, the General Data Protection Regulations (GDPR).

 Across the pond, the American Federal Trade Commission (FTC) approved a settlement agreement with Facebook, whereby Facebook will shoulder a fine of about USD 5 billion for privacy infringements revealed in the course of the Cambridge Analytica investigation.